darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 [Video bookmark](https://www.youtube.com/watch?v=U_zcIgNNjbw&t=26m18s)

-Now, I have to show this, I'm going to simplify that, the very first thing is that I wish to eliminate, that operator that takes the minimum, so without changing the value of this boolean expression, I wish to eliminate the minimum function,
+Now, I have to show this, I'm going to simplify that, the very first thing is that I wish to eliminate, that operator that takes the minimum, so without changing the value of this boolean expression, I wish to **eliminate the minimum function**,

 //b.29

-# next 27m30s

 //BB
 // b min c < h